-Since 1854 the Tennessee State Library and Archives has been collecting and preserving Tennessee history.
-With a vast collection books, official records and private manuscripts, the Library and Archives is the premier research library for Tennessee genealogy.
+Since 1854, the Tennessee State Library and Archives has been collecting and preserving Tennessee history.
+With a vast collection of books, official records and private manuscripts, the Library and Archives is the premier research library for Tennessee genealogy.
 Many indexes and finding aids are available online to help researchers learn about the many and varied collections housed at the Library and Archives.

 Additional records available include:

 Delayed Birth Records, 1869-1909.
 When the Social Security Administration was created in 1935, the agency asked for birth certificates as proof the applicant qualified for entry into the program.
 Most Tennesseans who wished to apply were born prior to the 1908 state law that first required the issuing of birth certificates.
 Beginning in 1935, Tennessee began to issue Delayed Birth Certificates thru an application process that required supporting documents.